insurance - car insurance

 Tip

-If you have a college student on your auto insurance, be sure to let the insurance company know if they’ve gone away to college.
-If they are over 100 miles away, you can reduce their premiums because they aren’t driving the car nearly as often.
+If you have a college student on your auto insurance, be sure to let the insurance company know if they've gone away to college.
+You can reduce their premiums if they're over 100 miles away because they aren't driving the car nearly as often.

 Carrying a loan or lease